-When I was growing up Wales wasn’t exactly considered a culinary haven.
+When I was growing up, Wales wasn’t exactly considered a culinary hot spot.

-There is now a growing emphasis on using local and high-quality Welsh produce in restaurants, gastro pubs and in the home, to create Welsh inspired recipes.
+There is now a growing emphasis on using local and high-quality Welsh produce in restaurants, gastro pubs and at home, to create contemporary, Welsh inspired recipes.

 Welsh inspired recipes